RWTH-EBC/X-HD/README.md

 Idealised bivalent heat pump heating system based on two typical hydraulic structures.
 Models for components are taken from library AixLib: https://github.com/RWTH-EBC/AixLib

-A detailed description, source code and publications will follow soon.
+A detailed description and publications will follow soon.